-To do the Steamclock right, we recommend showing up 10 minutes before the top of the hour.
+Visiting the area’s famed steam clock is one of the best free things to do in Gastown.
+So, we recommend showing up 10 minutes before the top of the hour.

-This will allow you to grab what will eventually become a valuable piece of real estate right next to the clock when it blows its top at the top of the hour.
+This will allow you to grab a valuable piece of real estate right next to the clock when it blows its top at the top of the hour.

-There are numerous walking tours available that will provide you with additional insight on Gastown’s unique history.
+Numerous walking tours are available while visiting Vancouver, providing additional insight into Gastown’s unique history.

-Whether it is a culinary tour, a historical tour or the popular Hop-On/Hop-Off Bus, there is bound to be something catering to your interests.
+Whether it is a culinary tour, a historical Gastown tour or the popular Vancouver Hop-On Hop-Off Bus, something is bound to be catering to your interests.

 3) Check out the Views at the Vancouver Lookout

-Likely the most stunning viewpoint in the city, you will receive panoramic 360° views of the Vancouver skyline, the Pacific Ocean and North Shore Mountains.
+Consequently, it provides some of the most stunning views in the city.
+You’ll receive panoramic 360° views of the Vancouver skyline, the Pacific Ocean and the North Shore Mountains.

 4) Stay safe

-Unfortunately, the DTES has a considerable amount of poverty, homelessness, and drug addiction that occasionally spill over into Gastown.
+Many people wonder if Gastown Vancouver is safe.
+While it is considered a safe area, it is located next to the Downtown Eastside (DTES).
+Unfortunately, the DTES has considerable poverty, homelessness, and drug addiction that occasionally spill into Gastown.

-While we personally don’t find the DTES to be dangerous, visitors without local knowledge are recommended to heed the following instructions;
+Despite its gritty appearance, we don’t find the DTES dangerous.
+However, visitors without local knowledge are recommended to heed the following instructions;